 Well, while you aren’t old enough to read fairytales, I’ll try to inspire you with these gorgeous Romanian castles.

 People are naturally attracted to castles.
 There is something about these old fortified constructions that modern society loves.
-Maybe the eerie stories the Grimm brothers wrote centuries ago, or the fairytales Disney made out of them.
+Maybe the eerie stories the Grimm brothers wrote centuries ago, or fairytales Disney made out of them.

 Either way, Europe is as jam-packed with castles as Snow White’s house is jam-packed with dwarfs.
 And you can find a handful of them in an offbeat country in the Balkans.